quintans/ezSQL/README.md

 * Extensible

 ## SimpleJDBC
-ezSQL is build on top of utility class named SimpleJDBC.
+ezSQL is build on top of the class named **SimpleJDBC**.
 This class isolates the developer from the details of JDBC call, like statement creation, exception handling, parameters handling, etc
 This class does not depend of ezSQL.
 The developer can use this class if it needs a low level control.

 ## Environment
-To use the framework we must need to know the database structure.
+To use ezSQL we must need to know the database structure.
 It is not a static configuration, and we could use it in a dynamic schema (altered in runtime by adding tables, columns) with the proper supporting code.
 The common use is to define the database structure as exemplified in the following sections.